The Top 10 Most Popular Foods in Guinea

 5. Riz au Gras (Jollof Rice)

-It is a very common and cheap dish of rice flavored by cooking it in a meat or fish broth and accompanied by boiled seasonal vegetables and a chili pepper, that should not be eaten!
-It is usually served at festive occasions as it does take a while to cook.
+It is a very common and cheap dish of rice flavored by cooking in a meat or fish broth and accompanied by boiled seasonal vegetables and chili pepper, which should not be eaten!
+It is usually served on festive occasions as it does take a while to cook.

 6. Tô with Gbanbouda Sauce